Quantum Machine Learning with Classiq

 return execute_qnn(quantum_program, arguments)

 In this specific example, it returns the probability of measuring \(|0\rangle\).
 This function assumes that only the differentiation between the single state \(|0\rangle\) and all other states is relevant.
-If a different differentiation is needed, this function should be modified accordingly.
+If a different differentiation is needed, modify this function accordingly.

 import torch